kaby76/Piggy/README.md

 Piggy differs from SWIG, ClangSharp, CppSharp, and others, in the following ways:

-* Input into Piggy is a specification file that tells the generator what C/C++ header files to read, what compiler options are used in Clang, type maps to resolve problems with function parameters that use pointers, and calling conventions.
+* Input into Piggy is a specification file that tells the generator what C/C++ header files to read, what compiler options are used in Clang, (AST matchers, template) pairs that describe what to look for in the AST, and how to print the value out.

 Piggy links to a standard fully-built version of llvm with clang and clang extras (see below for details).